The Arm CoreLink CCI-400 Cache Coherent Interconnect

 Explore More Options and Features

-Arm processors include the ultra-low power Cortex-M series, real-time response Cortex-R series, and the server-class Cortex-A series.
+Arm processors include the ultra-low power Cortex-M series, real-time response Cortex-R series, and the high performance Cortex-A series.

 Graphics and Multimedia

 Arm Mali media IP offer high-performing, energy-efficient media processing across a large and growing number of mobile and consumer devices, including smartphones, tablets, TVs and wearables.